Hagia Sophia: Church of Theodosius II

 A second church on the site was ordered by Theodosius II (r.
 402–450), who inaugurated it on 10 October 415.
 The Notitia Urbis Constantinopolitanae, a fifth-century list of monuments, names Hagia Sophia as Magna Ecclesia, while the former cathedral Hagia Irene is referred to as Ecclesia Antiqua.
 At the time of Socrates of Constantinople around 440, "both churches [were] enclosed by a single wall and served by the same clergy".
 Thus, the complex would have encompassed a large area including the future site of the Hospital of Samson.
 If the fire of 404 destroyed only the 4th-century main basilica church, then the 5th century Theodosian basilica could have been built surrounded by a complex constructed primarily during the fourth century.

 During the reign of Theodosius II, the emperor's elder sister, the Augusta Pulcheria (r.
 414–453) was challenged by the patriarch Nestorius (r.
 10 April 428 – 22 June 431).
 The patriarch denied the Augusta access to the sanctuary of the "Great Church", likely on 15 April 428.
 According to the anonymous Letter to Cosmas, the virgin empress, a promoter of the cult of the Virgin Mary who habitually partook in the Eucharist at the sanctuary of Nestorius's predecessors, claimed right of entry because of her equivalent position to the Theotokos – the Virgin Mary – "having given birth to God".
-Their theological differences were part of the controversy over the title theotokos that resulted in the Council of Ephesus and the stimulation of Monophysitism and Nestorianism, a doctrine, which like Nestorius, rejects the use of the title.
 Pulcheria along with Pope Celestine I and Patriarch Cyril of Alexandria had Nestorius overthrown, condemned at the ecumenical council, and exiled.

 The area of the western entrance to the Justinianic Hagia Sophia revealed the western remains of its Theodosian predecessor, as well as some fragments of the Constantinian church.
 German archaeologist Alfons Maria Schneider began conducting archaeological excavations during the mid-1930s, publishing his final report in 1941.
 Excavations in the area that had once been the 6th-century atrium of the Justinianic church revealed the monumental western entrance and atrium, along with columns and sculptural fragments from both 4th- and 5th-century churches.
 Further digging was abandoned for fear of harming the structural integrity of the Justinianic building, but parts of the excavation trenches remain uncovered, laying bare the foundations of the Theodosian building.